 A manager who employs a democratic approach is one who is willing and eager to hear everybody out in the business.
 Your decisions will be made based on a group consensus rather than on just one or two people.

-Instilling a sense of democracy through your management will show your employees you have the utmost trust in them and their input, as well as instill them with a sense of accomplishment and work pride.
+Instilling a sense of democracy through your management will show your employees you have the utmost trust in them and their input, as well as instill in them with a sense of accomplishment and work pride.
 When someone’s opinion is being heard and considered they are much more likely to stay involved and work harder.

 With the democractic management style, it is unnecessary to have to give commands or rule with a big stick.
 When you believe in your employees and value their judgment and advice, you will find there’s no need to fire off commands or rule with an iron fist.
 You believe employees can largely govern themselves and you’re simply a judge or referee to keep things moving in the right direction.